aalemayhu/dotfiles/README.md

 This repository contains the configurations files I use both on Linux and macOS.

+To install just on a server just run `make`.
+For a desktop enviornment `make desktop`.

 ## Essential packages

 Below is a short list of some tools I really want to have on my UNIX like